 How to Get a Union Job

-Are you interested in working at a job where you'll belong to a labor union?
+Are you interested in a job in which you'll belong to a labor union?
 Unions are found in every industry, and many union jobs pay well.
 They strive to ensure higher wages, shorter work weeks, and safer work environments for their members.
 Joining a union gives members good wages and benefits, as well as some protection against arbitrary firing, so union positions are attractive to many workers.

 Union employees, however, have greater job security.
 To fire you, there must be a legitimate cause.
 There has to be evidence of actual misconduct or poor performance, and there is typically a process that takes place, including arbitration with union leaders.